mengyue-yuan/mengyue-yuan.github.io/_pages/cv.md

 * Awards of Outstanding Student Leader, China University of Geoscience, Wuhan.
 * First Prize of the National Student GIS Application Skill Contest.
 * Second Prize of the National Mathematical Contest in Modeling.
+* Honorable Mention in the International Mathematical Contest in Modeling.